vega/vega-lite/site/tutorials/explore.md

 ---
 layout: tutorials
 menu: tutorials
-title: Visualizing Weather Data
+title: Exploring Data
-permalink: /tutorials/weather.html
+permalink: /tutorials/explore.html
 ---

 In this tutorial, you'll learn a few more techniques for creating visualizations in Vega-Lite.
 If you are not familiar with Vega-Lite, please read the [getting started tutorial](/tutorials/getting_started.html) first.